qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 * *master* is the default main branch.
 You should never use it to contribute!
   **Never!**

-You can start to work here but in the long terme process you will get a lot of issue when you will push your contribution (called Pull Request in github process) as the master branch of the QGIS-Documentation repository will diverge from your local/remote repository.
+You can start to work here but in the long term process you will get a lot of issue when you will push your contribution (called Pull Request in github process) as the master branch of the QGIS-Documentation repository will diverge from your local/remote repository.